-Missing data: There are 836 products and I want to filter by metal-finish, but only 582 of them have data in the Metal field.
+Missing data: There are 836 products and I want to filter for chrome finishes, but only 582 of them have data in the Metal field.

 Non-standard data: There are three different names for bronze in the Metal field, and six varieties of beige in the Colour field.

 Ambiguous categories: I want a cabinet that’s about 24 inches wide.
 Do I filter for the 18″-24″ category, or 24″-30″?